www.MartinDavenport.com

 - Don't be afraid to admit you don't understand

-- If you don't like the way things are going, return to a previous century
+- If you don't like the way things are going, return to a previous century and fix it

 - Do not climb stairways that lead nowhere